On the Utility of Equal Batch Sizes for Inference in Stochastic Gradient Descent: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:BM_estimator} we present our proposed batching strategy.
 Assumptions and proof of consistency of the resulting batch-means estimator are in Section~\ref{sec:main:results}.
-Section~\ref{sec:lugsail}, describes the under-estimation problem in estimating $\Sigma$, and discusses bias-correction through a lugsail estimator, which is shown to be consistent as well.
+Section~\ref{sec:lugsail} describes the under-estimation problem in estimating $\Sigma$, and discusses bias-correction through a lugsail estimator, for which { we obtain the same rate of convergence as the original batch-means estimator}.
 Section~\ref{sec:regions} presents the structure of the marginal-friendly confidence regions.
 The performance of our proposed estimator is demonstrated through two simulated data problems in Section~\ref{sec:sims}, where the benefits of our proposed estimator are highlighted.
-In this section, we also present a real data application on a binary classification problem, where we employ the estimator of $\Sigma$ to improve predictions (seen by a reduction in the misclassification error).
-All proofs are presented in the appendix.
+In this section, we also { detail how estimators of $\Sigma$ may be employed to improve predictions in classification problems.
+The method is applied to four datasets to demonstrate improvements in prediction accuracy}.
+All proofs are presented in the Supplement.